imrealjo37/Motor-Control-Projects/README.md

 5. Follow the circuit diagram in the `Images` folder for hardware setup.

-## 🖼️ Images
-- Circuit diagrams and project images are available in the respective `Images/` folders for each project. 📷

 ## 📜 License
 This project is licensed under the MIT License.
 Feel free to use and share! ✨ See the [LICENSE](LICENSE) file for details.